Stigmata: Non-Christian stigmata

 Among the Warao of the Orinoco Delta, a contemplator of tutelary spirits may mystically induce the development of "...(imagined) openings in the palms of his hands."

-Buddhist "stigmata" are regularly indicated in Buddhist art.
+Bleeding wounds, described in Western sources as stigmata, are regularly indicated in Buddhist art.

 Some spiritualist mediums have also produced stigmata.
 During the séances of German medium Maria Vollhardt, it was alleged that bleeding wounds appeared.
 However, Albert Moll, a psychiatrist, considered her phenomena to be fraudulent.